 The Tennessee Dual Enrollment Grant (TN DEG) is funded by the Tennessee Lottery and administered by the Tennessee Student Assistance Corporation (TSAC).
 The program provides opportunities for students to begin working toward a college degree while pursuing a high school diploma.
-This grant provides $500 for the first and second course, $200 for the third course, $0 for the fourth course, then allows the student to “borrow” $300 for each of courses five thru eight from their first semester Freshman Lottery Scholarship (HOPE).
-Eligible students can use two grants per term (not to exceed 4 grants per academic year) for lower division (100/200 level) postsecondary degree-seeking courses.
+This grant provides $500 for the first and second course, $200 for the third course, $0 for the fourth course, then allows the student to “borrow” $300 for each of courses five thru ten from their Freshman Lottery Scholarship (HOPE).
+Eligible students can use three grants per term (not to exceed six grants per academic year) for lower division (100/200 level) postsecondary degree-seeking courses.
 For more information on this grant, please visit: https://www.tn.gov/collegepays/money-for-college/tn-education-lottery-programs/dual-enrollment-grant.html.

 The UTM Dual Advantage Scholarship (UTM DAS) is internally funded by UT Martin.
 This scholarship works in conjunction with the Tennessee Dual Enrollment Grant (i.e., the student must use a TN DEG in order to use a UTM DAS).
-Eligible students can use up to four scholarships, with a maximum of two scholarships per term.
+Eligible students can use up to four scholarships, with a maximum of three scholarships per term.
 For more information on this scholarship, please contact the Dual Enrollment Office.

 If the student is eligible for the TN DEG, they are automatically eligible for the UTM DAS (no additional application is required).
 If the student’s cumulative college GPA ever drops below 2.75, they are no longer eligible for the scholarship (there is no getting it back).
 As long as the student is not on academic probation, they can continue to participate in the UT Martin Dual Enrollment Program, but would be responsible for payment of their tuition.
 Students on academic probation can no longer participate in the program.